bartosz-zasada/use-case-executor/doc/02-use-cases-in-symfony.md

         - { name: use_case_input_processor, alias: http_get }
 ```

 Now that the Input Processor has been created and registered, let's use it with our Use Case.
-In the ```@UseCase```
+To do this, add another
-annotation next to the class, add the ```input``` option and provide the alias of the Input Processor as the value.
+annotation next to `@UseCase` annotation: `@InputProcessor`, with the alias of the Input Processor as the value.
-In order to make sure that the Input Processor worked, let's simply var_dump the Request object for now.
+In order to make sure that the Input Processor works, let's simply `var_dump` the Request object for now.

 ```
 <?php